 By Ernst H. Gemassmer

 Today’s article is presented by one of the founders of our Startup Professionals team, Ernst H. Gemassmer.
-He resides on the West Coast, and has long helped entrepreneurs there, as well as providing turn-around assistance as interim CEO, and International coaching.
+He has long helped entrepreneurs in Silicon Valley, as well as providing turnaround assistance as interim CEO for several companies in Europe.
 You can contact him directly at firstname.lastname@example.org.